 BART anticipates funding its portion of the contract from the accumulated funds in the Rail Car Sinking Fund from annual operating funds of approximately \$45 million for twelve years ending in Fiscal Year 2024-25.
-For Fiscal Years 2014-2015 and 2015-16 BART budgeted \$45.00 million for this sinking fund.
-No debt is planned for the funding of the rail vehicle replacement program.
+For Fiscal Years 2015-2016 and 2016-17 BART budgeted \$45.00 million for this sinking fund.
 A portion of the funds MTC expects to use to fund its share of the cars depends on FTA and Federal Highway Administration ("FHWA") funds that are subject to authorization and appropriation by Congress, and on other critical regional transit capital needs.
 Should the FTA and FHWA funds become unavailable, the District cannot predict what funds, if any, MTC will provide in their place.
+BART and MTC may need to execute a cash flow borrowing during the term of the car delivery contract in order to meet payment obligations prior to the anticipated receipt of grant and other funding.

 To set aside funding for vehicle replacement, the District and MTC entered into the BART Car Replacement Funding Exchange Agreement in 2006 (the "Exchange Agreement").
 Under the Exchange Agreement, MTC agrees to program federal funds to eligible BART projects that are ready to be delivered within the year of MTC's programming action.
 In exchange for MTC programming funds for ready-to-go BART projects, the District deposits an equal amount of local unrestricted funds into a restricted account, the "BART Car Exchange Fund", established to fund BART's vehicle replacement program.
 MTC is the exclusive administrator of this restricted account and any withdrawal of funds from the account requires prior approval from the MTC Commission and the Board.
-In accordance with the agreement, MTC allocated Federal Section 5307 Grants of \$72,000,000 in Fiscal Year 2013-14 and \$74,168,151 in Fiscal Year 2014-15 to fund the District's preventative maintenance expenses and has budgeted \$52,671,798 in Fiscal Year 2015-16 for such purpose.
+In accordance with the agreement,

+MTC allocated Federal Section 5307 Grants of \$72,000,000 in Fiscal Year 2013-14 and \$74,168,151 in Fiscal Year 2014-15 to fund the District's preventative maintenance expenses and has budgeted \$52,671,798 in Fiscal Year 2015-16 for such purpose.
 Accordingly, the District remitted or will remit to MTC the equivalent amount of its own funds, which funds are deposited by MTC to the BART Car Exchange Fund.
-The federal grant is shown as nonoperating financial assistance and the District's remittance to MTC is shown as nonoperating expense in the District's financial statements.
-The BART Car Exchange Fund for BART's car replacement program, which is excluded from the District's financial statements, showed a total cash and investment balance, at market value unaudited, of \$275,998,407 as of June 30, 2015.
+The federal grant is shown as nonoperating revenue-operating financial assistance and the District's remittance to MTC is shown as nonoperating expense in the District's financial statements.
+The BART Car Exchange Fund for BART's car replacement program, which is excluded from the District's financial statements, showed a total cash and investment balance, at market value unaudited, of \$326,992,037 as of May 31, 2016.